PDillis/pdillis.github.io/_posts/2018-04-23-PythonChatbot0.markdown

 "ELIZA: default message"
 >>> send_message("how insightful!")
 ```

+Perhaps this subsection title promised too much, but we can do better.

+### Adding Complexity

 We note that this solution has a weakness, in that if the user does not input *exactly* any of the keys in the `responses` dictionary, then we wouldn't get a response.
 That's why we introduced the `"default"` key with a `"default message"`, akin to what [Google Assistant](https://assistant.google.com/) does when the user asks something it cannot do, or when it doesn't understand the command.
 This default message will be later edited to say something more helpful for the user.